faucetsdn/daq/subset/ipaddr/README.md

 #### Result Cases:
 - PASS: A DHCP request has been received by the device after the port has been disconnected and connected.
 - FAIL: No DHCP request was received (this will also be the case if the target is using a static IP).
+### connection.dhcp.private_address
+- Device supports all private address ranges.
+#### Result Cases:
+- PASS: A DHCP request was received for each private address range.
+- FAIL: A DHCP request was not received for each private address range.
+### connection.network.dhcp_change
+- Device receives new IP address after IP change and port toggle.
+#### Result Cases:
+- PASS: Device received the new IP address.
+- FAIL: Device did not receive the new IP address.